The Magical Number Seven, Plus Two

 Subwoofers

-The bass extension is provided by two 20 cm SB Acoustics SW26DAC76-4 per channel.
-With dual rigid aluminum cone and moderate moving mass, these lightweight (neodymium magnet) drivers can be used in rather small sealed enclosures.
+Low-frequency extension is provided by two 20 cm SB Acoustics SW26DAC76-4 per channel.
+Thanks to their dual aluminum cone structure and moderate moving mass, these lightweight neodymium drivers can be used in relatively compact sealed enclosures.

-The magnitude response is very smooth from 40 to 500 Hz.
+The response is smooth from 40 to 500 Hz.

 Average measure of the four subwoofers at 5 cm.